youzan/vant/docs/markdown/theme.en-US.md

 ### Less variables

-There are some basic variables below, all available variables could be found in [var.less](https://github.com/youzan/vant/blob/dev/src/style/var.less)。
+There are some [basic variables](<(https://github.com/youzan/vant/blob/dev/src/style/var.less)>) below, for component less variables, please refer to the documentation of each component, or view the `var.less` file in the component source directory.

 ```less
 // Color Palette